-As an organisation’s data volume grows, complete new systems need to be added to cope with the additional demands.
+As an organization’s data volume grows, completely new systems need to be added to cope with the additional demands.
 Ultimately, this architecture becomes highly complex to manage.
 Inefficient resource allocation becomes an issue in deciding where workloads need to reside.

 Figure 2 shows the potential for storage system sprawl.

 As disk drive failure protection is provided by RAID (Redundant Array of Inexpensive Disks), it is impossible to scale a modular storage system out by adding more storage controllers as the physical drives are tied to a specific controller that then decides on how the storage blocks are laid out onto the drives to provide the physical drive resilience.
 This is irrespective of the RAID type, 1, 10, 5 or 6.
 Basically, RAID as a technology does not scale across multiple storage controllers which in itself introduces the inherent scalability issue.

 Contrast the above to a scale-out solution using object storage capabilities as shown in figure 3.
 This architecture is built using industry-standard commodity x86 servers with the disk storage tied to each node similar to Direct Attached Storage (DAS) architectures of old.
 Whether the disks are internal to the server chassis or an external JBOD connected by SAS, only the individual server has access to this physical server.

 Figure 3 – Object/Scale-out Storage Architecture